machinalis/iepy/docs/tutorial.rst

 Where *<project_name>* is something that you choose.
 This command will ask you a few things such as database name, its username and its password.
-When that's done, you'll have an instance in a folder with the name that you choose Read more about the instantiation :doc:`here <instantiation>`.
+When that's done, you'll have an instance in a folder with the name that you choose.

+Read more about the instantiation :doc:`here <instantiation>`.

 1 - Loading the database
 ------------------------

 The way we load the data into the database is importing it from a *csv* file.
 You can use the script **csv_to_iepy** provided in your application folder to do it.